rmarting/rmarting.github.io/_posts/2020-12-18-integrating-quarkus-and-apicurio-service-registry.md

 ---
 layout:      post
 title:       ":zap: Integrating Quarkus with Apicurio Service Registry"
+subtitle:    A simple tutorial to integrate Quarkus with an external schema registry managed by Apicurio.
+description: A simple tutorial to integrate Quarkus with an external schema registry managed by Apicurio.
 date:        2020-12-18 09:15
 toc:         true
 comments:    true
 img:        how-to.avif
 tags:
 - How-to